andrewrgarcia/XRDpy/README.md

 <img src="figures/XRDsingle_Figure_1.png" alt="drawing" width="350"/>

 - [x] Creates *.csv* file of background-subtracted version of XRD data. .csv files can be opened and edited in Excel (if Excel is your thing)

-## indexing.py

-- [x] Interplanar spacing calculation by Braggs' law

-- [ ] Determination of hkl indices and lattice parameters for powder patterns

-- [ ]  ~~If your a b c lattice parameters are known, can be used to find the Miller indices of your XRD data at a certain 2-theta peak [HARD]~~